 But here’s a question for you: do you know where your clothes come from?
 Who made that outfit you’re wearing?
 What are their working conditions, their salary?
-It’s all too easy to buy clothes – especially given the rise of Internet shopping since COVID came about – but do you know the facts?
+It’s all too easy to buy clothes – but do you know the facts?

 Want to know more about the nitty gritty of the fast fashion industry?
 Here are some of the facts.
 We’ve tried to make sure it’s not all bad, but, well – it mostly is.

 FAST FASHION: THE (ALMOST) GOOD

 The sales share of sustainable clothing steadily rose to 4% in 2022, and the trend is forecast to continue, with the sales share set to reach over 6% by 2026.
 (Check out our fashion pages for some of our faves).

 While the growth of sustainable fashion is to be celebrated, the absolute number of sustainable fashion products remains very low – even by 2026 unsustainable fashion will still account for around 94% of the overall market.

 Plus, global clothes sales could increase by up to 65% by 2030, the World Bank suggests.
 This means even though we’re buying more sustainable products, we’re buying many more unsustainable ones.
 It doesn’t quite add up, does it?

 The value of the fast fashion market worldwide from 2021 was estimated to be worth over $91 billion.
 This is expected to reach $133 billion by 2026.

 Every April marks the anniversary of the Rana Plaza disaster.
 More than 1,130 people were killed when a factory complex collapsed in Dhaka, Bangladesh on 24 April 2013.
 Another 2,500 people were injured.
 The people crushed under those eight floors were working for familiar fashion brands – and it was a wake up call to many of the fashion forward about the true cost of our clothing.
 Yet it was not enough of a wake up call, because not enough has changed.